 - Robinson-Patman Act litigation in building products.

 Mr. Smith's practice involves the full range of antitrust advice associated with mergers, acquisitions, joint ventures, trade associations, cartel enforcement, e-business, the Robinson-Patman Act, the Hart-Scott-Rodino Act, and the interaction of the antitrust laws and intellectual property.
-In addition, based on his experience in the Bureau of Consumer Protection at the FTC, he advises on advertising, warranty, and other consumer law issues.
+In addition, based on his experience in the Bureau of Consumer Protection at the FTC, he advises on advertising, warranty, and other consumer law issues, in conjunction with the firm's APRM practice.

-His principal client relationships include Alcoa, AT&T, CSX Transportation, DuPont, Enterprise Holdings, Rambus, Rio Tinto, and United Technologies Corporation (Pratt & Whitney Aircraft, Otis Elevators, Carrier Air Conditioning, Hamilton Sundstrand Aerospace Systems, Sikorsky Helicopters and UTC Fire & Security).
+His principal client relationships include Alcoa, AT&T, CSX Transportation, DuPont, Enterprise Holdings, Rio Tinto, and United Technologies Corporation (including Pratt & Whitney Aircraft, Otis Elevators, Carrier Air Conditioning, UT Aerospace Systems and Sikorsky Helicopters).

 Prior to joining Crowell & Moring in 1981, Mr. Smith completed six years of service with the Federal Trade Commission, where his positions included Executive Assistant to the Chairman, Attorney Advisor to the Chairman, Acting Assistant Director of the Los Angeles Regional Office, and Assistant to the Deputy Director of the Bureau of Consumer Protection.